-You can visit Mary Psaromatis, DC at Chiropractic Center of Annapolis where she practices as an Annapolis, Maryland Chiropractor.
+You can visit Mary Psaromatis, DC at Natural Healing Center, LLC where she practices as an Annapolis, Maryland Chiropractor.

 From my first bout of torticollis (not being able to turn my head due to neck pain) at about the age of 10, through many years of back pain episodes that would drop me to the floor, I have become progressively more interested in alleviating and preventing pain.
 I started experimenting with massage in middle school to help my mom's back pain, and when I discovered the science of chiropractic in high school, I knew I had found my calling.